Al Ahly (men's volleyball): From 2001: Current

 This era started with little bit fluctuating.
 Al Ahly lost the local league for the first time after years, withdrawn twice from the cup as it was played without the international players; while there was 7 players and the team coach involved in the national team at that time.
 Al Ahly lost the African league title as well in 2001 in Cairo against Etoile Sahel Tunisia.

 But quickly, Al Ahly managed to return to seize the volleyball competitions in Egypt, Africa, and the middle east.

 Al Ahly won the league 3 times, the cup 3 times, and two consecutive Arab cup titles, and two consecutive African titles after beating the Tunisian team Qulaybi in the final, both times in Egypt and Algeria.

 In 2002–03 season, Al Ahly won 4 titles again after clinching the league, cup, Arab cup, and African league.
 By 2005–06, Al Ahly repeated the same brilliant performance by winning the same 4 titles in one season.

 This was so evident, how was Al Ahly so strong in this era.

-By end of 2005–06 season, the player maker Abdalla Abdelsalam left the club to join the Italian side Treviso.
+By end of 2005–06 season, the player maker Abdalla Abdel Salam left the club to join the Italian side Treviso.
 This contributed later in losing the league in 2008, and the cup in 2009, two African finals, and one Arab cup final as well by 2009.

-Al Ahly, the club of century for Volleyball in Egypt and Africa, quickly progressed and by season 2009-10 managed to make a historic season by winning 4 titles again in one season: League, Cup, Aran cup, and African league.
+Al Ahly, the club of century for Volleyball in Egypt and Africa, quickly progressed and by season 2009-10 managed to make a historic season by winning 4 titles again in one season: League, Cup, Arab cup, and African league.
 In this season, the team played 54 games, won 53 times, and only losing one game in the preliminary local league stage.

 So, Al Ahly won 4 volleyball titles in the same season 4 times: 1995–96, 2002–03, 2005–06, and 2009–10.
 The only Egyptian and African team to attain such amazing record.